 Materials: A range of thicknesses of plasticard, plastic square-section stock and other profiles, aluminium tube and brass rod with a whole range of adhesives (polystyrene glues eg Plastic Weld, cyanoacrylates, Araldytes, contact adhesives, also PVA, J-B Weld etc) formed the basis of most of my work along with Milliput as a mouldable two-part resin for the 3-D surface shapes of the bodywork; some leather has been used too.

-This acquisition acted as a catalyst in the production of replacement parts that look so much more realistic than the plastic originals from a Tamiya kit for instance.
+This acquisition acted as a catalyst in the production of replacement parts that look so much more realistic than the plastic originals within a Tamiya kit for instance.
 In more recent months, this has extended to the production of parts from mainly aluminium/brass bar on a lathe (thanks Andy W), very satisfying.

 The use of a variety of steel wire/tube I was gifted along with the aluminium/brass tube/rod has been a very helpful supplement and was my only means to replace parts, until I acquired a lathe.
 Now I can ‘surface’ and ‘turn’ shapes including tapered items and I have the beginnings of some extra special additions to improve the models further.
 This has transformed the possibilities of scratch-building parts that would have formerly been made from modified plastic parts from yet another Tamiya kit.
-I’m not skilful in the true sense with the lathe and cannot work outside my limited achievements thus far; this aspect of truthful self-assessment characterises the fact I am not a professional model maker who would never make one-offs and spend so much time getting a desired result, as I do.
+I’m not skilful with the lathe in the true sense of the word and cannot work outside my limited achievements thus far; this aspect of truthful self-assessment characterises the fact I am not a professional model maker who would never make one-off’s and spend so much time getting a desired result, as I do.
 Acquiring some parts from discarded materials used in my veterinary work has proved very helpful and many a car has a nostalgic veterinary connection.
 My favourite activity is in strategic planning and problem solving and then making the parts that would have perhaps otherwise, seemed impossible.

-Another aspect of the work has involved the production of a single ‘master’ which could be used as a pattern, which a very kind friend (Brian F) prepared for resin casting.
+Another aspect of the work has involved the production of a single ‘master’ which could be used as a pattern, which a very kind friend (Brian Fawcett) prepared for resin casting.
 In this way multiple copies of some improved parts were made for incorporation in the models.

 Super-detailing an F1 model is one of the key elements and none more so than for the engine and gearbox.
 In these areas I take great care in achieving an end product that is as realistic and complete as I reasonably can, for this is an area that can bring about a lasting good impression.

 The whole car will be made in all its various parts, larger inner and outer monocoque parts, engine block etc, right down the myriad of small parts, many stored in self-seal poly bags and everything at least spray painted in grey primer and having gone through numerous mini to maxi dry-fit procedures.
 All that is needed after approximately a year of work is the final colour spray and then actually building the model.
-On one example (Lotus 49/R1), the final colour spraying and building had to happen over a single month in order to meet a deadline and involved what felt like many ‘all-nighters’.
-The decals and the commissioned gearbox not arriving until eight days before that deadline, final aspects of the decaling and painting being applied early in the morning of the event, at which the model was first shown.
+On one example (Lotus 49/R1), the final colour spraying and building had to happen over a single month in order to meet the deadline and involved what felt like many ‘all-nighters’.
+The decals and the commissioned gearbox not arriving until eight days before that deadline, final aspects of the decaling and painting being applied early on the morning of the event, at which the model was first shown.
 All the more recent subjects have been built in such a way they can be taken apart again, eg to release the monocoque from front and rear suspension/engine via appropriately placed pins (replicating the bolts used in the real car), which are not glued in place.

 I have been able to adapt part of my workshop into a photographic studio and take most of the photographs seen here with a digital SLR.
-It’s important for me to record a step-by step approach as each model is built in order to later recall a method and because even though some areas of the car are later essentially invisible, I will have modelled each area to represent all the engineering as it can be seen on the real car.
-This is because, it is that engineering I wish to seek understanding about and have visually represented, in order to enjoy.
-The final photographs are taken in such a way, so as to mimic a real race car being photographed in a white studio, with a very small proportion of these being taken by a professional photographer (Tom F) from whom I learnt much.
+It’s important for me to record a step-by-step approach as each model is built in order to later recall a method and because even though some areas of the car are later essentially invisible, I will have modelled each area to represent all the engineering as it can be seen on the real car.
+This is because, it is that very engineering I wish to seek understanding about and have visually represented, in order to enjoy.
+The final photographs are taken in such a way, so as to mimic a real race car being photographed in a white studio, with a very small proportion of these being taken by a professional photographer (Tom Farmer) from whom I learnt much.